 We would not be here today without key partners and supporters including: Brisbane City Council, Community Living Association, Department and Communities, Social Ventures Australia, Westpac Foundation and Foresters Community Finance.
 Whilst we derive the bulk of our income (approximately 80%) from trade, we would not be in this position today without our partners previous offers of business, support and investment.

 Triple Bottom Line

 NCEC believes that social and environmental responsibility can align with the financial sustainability of a business.
 Accordingly the co-op seeks to make business decisions which support an inclusive and just community as well as a sustainable environment.
-Examples include: our support of disadvantaged workers, sourcing goods (where we can) sesonally and directly from local farmers and an investment in P.V. solar which sees NCEC produce more than half of the electricity it uses!
+Examples include: our support of disadvantaged workers, sourcing goods (where we can) seasonally and directly from local farmers and an investment in P.V. solar which sees NCEC produce more than 2/3 of the electricity it uses!

 - NCEC “Making a Difference” featured on Channel 7!
 To watch video – click here!

 - NCEC makes great social return on investment!
 In 2012 Social Ventures Australia (SVA) completed a Social Return on Investment Analysis, to determine the social and economic outcomes created by NCEC.
 A two page summary of the SROI is available here and the full report is available on request.